andreatitolo/11ty_blog/content/about/index.md

 I am Andrea (he/him), an archaeologist with a lot (maybe too many) interests.

+{% image "./about.webp", "A half-body picture of me on a bridge.
+Water underneath and colored houses in the background", "img-centered", "100vw" %}

 ## Work

 I currently work at the [University of Turin](https://www.unito.it) as a researcher (actually post-doctoral research associate, but I'll spare you all the weird namings we have for people working in academia).
 Here I do computer-based work inside a larger project.
 My job is to take ancient-settlement data (location and size, mostly), and do spatial and quantitative/statistical analyses on them.
 In the past (and currently as well) I also did remote-sensing work, which means gathering and analyzing satellite images to inspect the archaeological landscape.
 In particular, I worked a lot with declassified satellite images.
 I am a landscape archaeologist, which means my interest go beyond a single archaeological site, to inspect larger areas and regions with their elements (the "archaeological landscape").
 Enough with the work, for that there is my [academic website](https://andreatitolo.com).